dhutapratama/docs/helpers.md

 <a name="method-str-random"></a>
 #### `Str::random()` {.collection-method}

 The `Str::random` method generates a random string of the specified length.
-This function uses PHP's `random_bytes` function:
+This function uses GO's `random_bytes` function:

     use Illuminate\Support\Str;